riotnrrd-eu/riotnrrd-eu.github.io/_posts/2017-03-20-Smart-Swatch.markdown

 categories:  Apple IoT watch
 ---

-# Smart Swatch

 Remember Swatch?
 The must-have colourful plastic watches of the 80s and 90s?
-They are back in the news, with their new plan to [produce their own smartwatch operating system](https://www.ft.com/content/e9d8427c-0a59-11e7-97d1-5e720a26771b "Swatch to build rival to Apple and Android operating systems" ).
+They are back in the news, with their new plan to [produce their own smartwatch operating system](https://www.ft.com/content/e9d8427c-0a59-11e7-97d1-5e720a26771b "Swatch to build rival to Apple and Android operating systems").

 ![](/images/unknown_filename.322.jpeg)